-Katie Murray is a program management specialist with a decade of agricultural development experience with technical focus on regenerative agriculture, nutrition-sensitive agriculture, resilience, and market systems development.
+Katie Murray is a program management specialist with a decade of agricultural development experience and technical focus on regenerative agriculture, nutrition-sensitive agriculture, resilience, and market systems development.
 Murray’s field-based experience includes assignments in Burkina Faso, Ghana, Mali, Malawi, Niger, Nigeria, Rwanda, Uganda, and Zimbabwe.

-Since joining CNFA in 2012, she has held various positions within the business development and program management teams, supporting CNFA’s portfolio of projects through design, start-up, implementation, and close out activities.
+Since joining CNFA in 2012, she has held various positions within the business development and program management teams, supporting CNFA’s portfolio of projects through design, start-up, implementation, and close-out activities.

-As director, Programs, Murray leads dynamic teams that support the implementation of USAID, USDA and GIZ funded activities in West Africa, including the $14.6 million Maximizing Opportunities in Cocoa Activity (MOCA), the $19.3 million Liberia Agribusiness Development Activity, the $23.1 million West Africa PRO-Cashew Project, the $19.6 million USAID Yidgiri activity, the $29.5 million USAID Yalwa activity, and the €800,000 and €300,000 Green Innovation Centers in Agriculture (GIA) and Green Innovation Centers for the Agriculture and Food Sector (GIC) activities based in Côte d’Ivoire.
+As director, Programs, Murray leads dynamic teams that support the implementation of USAID, USDA, and GIZ-funded activities in West Africa, including the $14.6 million Maximizing Opportunities in Cocoa Activity (MOCA), the $19.3 million Liberia Agribusiness Development Activity, the $23.1 million West Africa PRO-Cashew Project, the $19.6 million USAID Yidgiri activity, the $29.5 million USAID Yalwa activity, and the €800,000 and €300,000 Green Innovation Centers in Agriculture (GIA) and Green Innovation Centers for the Agriculture and Food Sector (GIC) activities based in Côte d’Ivoire.

-In previous roles at CNFA, Murray supported the $60.6 million USAID/Food for Peace Amalima program in Zimbabwe where she worked with the team to develop an impactful drought-response strategy, deliver results to beneficiaries and donor, and receive a two-year cost extension.
+In previous roles at CNFA, Murray supported the $60.6 million USAID/Food for Peace Amalima program in Zimbabwe where she worked with the team to develop an impactful drought-response strategy, deliver results to beneficiaries and the donor, and receive a two-year cost extension.
 Murray also brings practical agribusiness experience to her development perspective, having developed and implemented a range of business systems and marketing strategies for a 1,500-acre, 100% grass-fed and grass-finished grazing operation in Warrenton, Virginia during its second year of operation.

 Murray holds a Bachelor of Arts in International Relations with a focus on environment and development from Boston University, and a certificate in Irrigated Agriculture in Times of Climate Change from the Galilee International Management Institute.
 She speaks French at an advanced level.